bekk/bekk-christmas/post/elm/unpacking-records.md

         |> otherFunction wholeItem
 ```

 Here we unwrap `unitPrice` and `amount` to calculate the total, but keep a reference to the whole record.
-The `otherFunction` needs access to the rest of the record, but receives the calculated total as an argument.
+The `otherFunction` needs access to the rest of the record.
+It also receives the calculated total as an argument.

 Let’s move on to an example from the real world.
 Records appear somewhere in the model of most elm apps.
-The model is used differently throughout an elm app: In some functions, the model is updated and only one or a few of the members are touched.
-In other functions, larger numbers of members of the model are read at the same time.
-This is seen typically in view code.
+Different parts of an elm app uses the model in different ways.
+Some functions update the model and change only one or a few of the fields.
+Other functions, read larger numbers of members of the model at the same time.
+This happens often in view code.

 Behold the Model of the [Elm todomvc app](https://github.com/evancz/elm-todomvc/blob/master/src/Main.elm).